mstksg/inCode/copy/entries/auto-chatbot.md

         _                                  -> Nothing
 ~~~

-`updateBlips` takes in a `(Nick, Message)` blip, with the person who is
+`updateBlips` takes in a stream of `(Nick, Message)`, with the person who is
-sending the message and their message, and emit with a `(Nick, Int)` whenever
+sending the message and their message, and outputs a blip stream that and
-the message is a command.
-The emitted `(Nick, Int)` has the person to adjust,
+emits with a `(Nick, Int)` whenever the message is a command.
+The emitted
+`(Nick, Int)` has the person to adjust, and the amount to adjust by.
+Note
-and the amount to adjust by.
-Note that we ignore commands where the person is
+that we ignore commands where the person is trying to increase their own
-trying to increase their own reputation because that's just lame.
+reputation because that's just lame.

 We probably want to keep track of the scores as a `Map Nick Int`, so we can do
 that with something like `accum` again.
 However, `accum` takes a stream of